merchise/xotl.ql/docs/source/translation.rst

 - Documentation of functions, classes applications writers may use to access the translator functionality directly if they have to.

-.. seealso:: The documentation for the module `xotl.ql.translation.py`:mod:.
+.. seealso:: The documentation for the module `xotl.ql.translation.py`:mod: as an example.

 Writing translators